weaviate/weaviate-io/developers/weaviate/configuration/authentication.md

       # if your token issuer is unable to provide a correct audience claim
       AUTHENTICATION_OIDC_SKIP_CLIENT_ID_CHECK: 'false'

-      # scope (optional) these scopes will be used by clients as default scopes for authentication
+      # scope (optional) these will be used by clients as default scopes for authentication
       AUTHENTICATION_OIDC_SCOPES: ''
 ```